engineyard/ey-docs/pages/appcloud_updates_september_2011.md

 September 12th, 2011

-This upgrade fixes problems with Cloud dashboard graphs, false low memory alerts, and elevated memory usage and rogue processes for collectd.
-After upgrading, you might notice that the font for the dashboard graphs has changed.
+This upgrade fixes problems with Dashboard graphs, false low memory alerts, and elevated memory usage and rogue processes for collectd.
+After upgrading, you might notice that the font for the Dashboard graphs has changed.

 <a href=#update3><h2 id="update3"> Minor: The Deploy user can create and load SQL stored procedures</h2></a>